oracle/docker-images/OracleWebLogic/samples/12213-webtier-apache/README.md

 ### Administration Server Only Example

-First, make sure you have the WebLogic Server 12.2.1.3 install image.
-Pull the WebLogic install image from the DockerStore, `store/oracle/weblogic:12.2.1.3`, or build your own image, `oracle/weblogic:12.2.1.3-developer`, at [https://github.com/oracle/docker-images/tree/master/OracleWebLogic/dockerfiles/12.2.1.3].
+First, make sure that you have the WebLogic Server 12.2.1.3 install image.
+Pull the WebLogic install image from the DockerStore, `store/oracle/weblogic:12.2.1.3`, or build your own image, `oracle/weblogic:12.2.1.3-developer`, at [https://github.com/oracle/docker-images/tree/master/OracleWebLogic/dockerfiles/12.2.1.3](https://github.com/oracle/docker-images/tree/master/OracleWebLogic/dockerfiles/12.2.1.3).

 Start a container from the WebLogic install image.
 During runtime, you can override the default values of the following parameters with the `-e` option: